-- First preference to stay in the Non-Self-Catering (NSC) Hostel (eating in mess) will be given to 1st year students (new intake). - If there is any balance rooms in the Non-Self-Catering (NSC) Hostel, it will be given to 2nd year students on the basis of their academic ranking/performance and disciplinary records.
-This left over rooms will be divided amongst the 8 programmes proportionately. - 3.
-If a 1st year student chooses to stay in Self-Catering (SC) Hostel he/she will be given an option to stay in the self-catering hostel.

-- 4. Balance rooms in the Self-Catering (SC) Hostel will be given to those 2nd year students on the basis of their academic ranking/performance and disciplinary records. - In case of new students, room allocation in the Non-Self-Catering (NSC) Hostel will be done by the Chief Residence Coordinator prior to students' reporting (in consultation with Dean Student Affairs and other Residence Coordinator). - 6.
+- First preference to stay in the Non-Self-Catering (NSC) Hostel (eating in mess) will be given to 1st year students (new intake). - 2.
+If there is any balance rooms in the Non-Self-Catering (NSC) Hostel, it will be given to 2nd year students on the basis of their academic ranking/performance and disciplinary records.
+This left over rooms will be divided amongst the 10 programmes proportionately. - 3.
+If a 1st year student chooses to stay in Self-Catering (SC) Hostel he/she will be given an option to stay in the self-catering hostel. - 4.
+Balance rooms in the Self-Catering (SC) Hostel will be given to those 2nd year students on the basis of their academic ranking/performance and disciplinary records. - In case of new students, room allocation in the Non-Self-Catering (NSC) Hostel will be done by the Student Service Officer prior to students' reporting (in consultation with Dean Student Affairs). - 6.
 1st year students room allocation will be done by allocating a room to students from same schools. - 7.
 The individual list of allocated rooms will be pasted on the notice board and individual hostel room's door before the reporting of 1st year students.
-The overall room allocation notification will be done by the Chief Residence Coordinator.
-While pasting of individual allocated rooms (based on overall room allocation) on the respective room doors will be done by respective block Residence Coordinator. - 8.
-In case of new students wishing to stay in Self-Catering (SC) Hostel, they will be asked to apply to the concerned block Residence Coordinator and get the approval from Dean Student Affairs through standard room application form. - 9.
+The overall room allocation notification will be done by the Student Service Officer.
+While pasting of individual allocated rooms (based on overall room allocation) on the respective room doors will be done by respective block Student Service Officer.

+- 8. In case of new students wishing to stay in Self-Catering (SC) Hostel, they will be asked to apply to the concerned block Student Service Officer and get the approval from Dean Student Affairs through standard room application form. - 9.
 Any room once issued, will not be changed, except under extenuating circumstances through proper procedures. - 10.
 However, changing of rooms from Non-Self-Catering (NSC) Hostel to Self-Catering (SC) Hostel will be allowed, but only within the first one/two weeks of reporting time.
 Thereafter no changes of room will be entertained. - 11.
 For 2nd year students, the allocation of rooms will be done before the summer vacation.
-Students will be notified in advance to choose their room partner and submit to the Chief Residence Coordinator. - 12.
-All the 2nd year students will be required to vacate and hand over their rooms to respective Residence Coordinator (through the standard forms) before leaving the college for vacation, every June. - 13.
-All the students, whether it is 1st year or 2nd year, will have to take over from and/or to respective Residence Coordinator properly to through standard room allocation forms.
+Students will be notified in advance to choose their room partner and submit to the Student Service Officer. - 12.
+All the 2nd year students will be required to vacate and hand over their rooms to Student Service Officer (through the standard forms) before leaving the college for vacation, every June. - 13.
+All the students, whether it is 1st year or 2nd year, will have to take over from and/or to respective Student Service Officer properly to through standard room allocation forms.